deanbot/dark-sky-api/README.md

 ### Hourly, Minutely, Alerts, and Flags

-To retrieve any of these results use loadItAll with optional excludesBlock
+To retrieve any of these results use loadItAll with optional excludesBlock.
+ExcludesBlock indicates which data points to omit.

 ```javascript
 DarkSkyApi.loadItAll()